LineNow

 4. Attach documents at receipt with structured fields (COA number, test date, lab name, batch number) parsed out — not just file uploads.

-5. Block the receipt if any required document is missing.
-Or request from the supplier in-app and complete the receipt when the document lands.
+5. Review the receipt if a tracked document is missing.
+Request it from the supplier in-app or explicitly acknowledge the current status before proceeding.

 6. Audit-ready history on every line: which manager verified, when, against which version of which document.